IBelet/Music-app-test-task/README.md

 # Test task music app

-Small music app using LastFm API
+Small music app using LastFm API.

 This API doesn't give images and can't find song by name, only by name and artist

 [Demo](https://ibelet.github.io/Music-app-test-task/)